abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 full mindfulness, then even that subtle degree of ignorance or delusion does not arise and is not given credence.

-Discourses on dependent origination often state*,*"With the cessation of ignorance there is the cessation of mental formations, and with the cessation of mental formations, there is the cessation of consciousness," and so forth.
-Phra Payutto points out in his book *Dependent Origination*that *cessation* is not meant to be taken only in terms of something beginning and then ending; the Pali word is *nirodha*, which also implies *non-arising*.
+Discourses on dependent origination often state, "With the cessation of ignorance there is the cessation of mental formations, and with the cessation of mental formations, there is the cessation of consciousness," and so forth.
+Phra Payutto points out in his book *Dependent Origination* that *cessation* is not meant to be taken only in terms of something beginning and then ending; the Pali word is *nirodha*, which also implies *non-arising*.
 When there's no ignorance, then mental formations do not arise; the mind does not create the world